entrpn/AWS_how_to/README.md

 - Get a free ssl cert from aws here https://console.aws.amazon.com/acm/home.

 - I couldn't figure out dns validation so I did email validation.
 Before that, make sure your can route admin@example.com to your email to accept.
-  -> In name cheap I did this by adding forwarding from admin to my personal email address.
+Ex: In name cheap I did this by adding forwarding from admin to my personal email address.

 - When creating the load balancer, create its own security group with port 443 open.